Hi, Stepparents! I’m so excited for this week’s episode because I got to interview my stepdaughter, Lila.

 Related Episodes:

-*Notes: How to leave a review on Apple Podcasts
+Enjoying the show?
+Here is how to leave a review on Apple Podcasts:

-3. On Synergistic Stepparenting Podcast page, scroll down to find the subhead titled “Ratings & Reviews.”
+- On the show page, scroll down to find the subhead titled “Ratings & Reviews.”